Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 **Help Report Issues:**

-ReMoods is currently focusing on improving the theme mode experience and all eye-health-related issues.
+ReMoods is currently focusing on improving the documentation and bug fixes.
 It would be super helpful if you report any related issues to me, such as unclear text, color missing, or any eye-health-related advice would be welcome.

 You can also tell me whatever you want, but I will handle them according to the below priority:

 1. Eye-health experience improvements
 2. Theme modes & editor visual improvements
-3. "Custom Elements" improvements
+3. Documentation improvements
-4. "Print & Export PDF" improvements
+4. "Custom Elements" improvements
-5. Requests for adding helpful settings properties
+5. "Print & Export PDF" improvements
-6. Documentation improvements
+6. Requests for adding helpful settings properties
 7. 3rd-party plugins compatibility
 8. "Export HTML File" improvements
 9. UI components' visual improvements

 If your suggestion is not one of the above, I would still try to understand your point of view and try to figure out what I can do, so just take it easy and enjoy the chat.

 >P.S.
-Regarding the UI Components, ReMoods would not accept any requests which pointed to redesigning the original Joplin UI behavior.
+Regarding the UI Components, ReMoods would not accept any requests which pointed to redesigning the original behavior of Joplin UI.
  But I would be accepting requests to Show/Hide something and implementing simple animations.

 - [Create an issue post on GitHub](https://github.com/Sinacs/Joplin.Plugin.ReMoods.Theme/issues/new/choose)